jwiegley/trade-journal/README.md

   5. Adjust this profit and loss by applying any tax-related laws.
 This may not apply for every country, and may apply differently based on the instrument itself.

-Each segment in this flow is implemented as a Pipe.